arewellborn/PredNet_pytorch/README.md

 The [offical code](https://github.com/coxlab/prednet) is implemented via Keras, and the project website can be found at [https://coxlab.github.io/prednet/](https://coxlab.github.io/prednet/).

+Note:
+This library has been retrofitted for running on AWS Sagemaker fo use with a specific image dataset.

 ## Dataset
 The preprocessed KITTI data can be obtained using `downlaod_data.sh` in [offical code](https://github.com/coxlab/prednet).